Nathan Gill: Political career

 In the 2016 Assembly election Gill won a seat representing the North Wales region.
 He was beaten to the post of leader of the UKIP group in the National Assembly for Wales by former Conservative MP Neil Hamilton, which Farage described as an "unjust act of deep ingratitude"; Hamilton said that Farage was simply an "MEP for South East England whose opinions were irrelevant".
 Gill subsequently left the UKIP group in the assembly to sit as an independent, citing much infighting and distractions.
 He remained a member of the party and its leader in Wales, until Neil Hamilton was made Wales leader in September 2016.
 Also in September 2016 Gill's media advisor Alexandra Phillips spoke to The Guardian, stating that she had left UKIP and joined the Conservatives, criticising Hamilton.
 Staying on as an advisor to Gill, she told BBC Wales that UKIP's foothold in Wales had become "a war zone".
 Gill resigned as an AM in December 2017.

 On 6 December 2018, Gill resigned from UKIP, in opposition to the party leader Gerard Batten's links to far-right activist Tommy Robinson.
 He joined the new Brexit Party in February 2019.

-He was re-elected as an MEP in Wales in the 2019 European Parliament election.
-He was elected alongside fellow Brexit Party candidate, James Wells.
+He was re-elected as an MEP in Wales in the 2019 European Parliament election, alongside fellow Brexit Party candidate, James Wells.

-Gill ran in Caerphilly in the 2019 general election, and came 4th with 11.2% of the vote.
+Gill stood for MP in Caerphilly in the 2019 UK general election, and came 4th with 11.2% of the vote.

 On 26 March 2021, Gill was announced as Leader of Reform UK Wales.
 Gill was a regional list candidate in the 2021 Senedd election for the North Wales electoral region but was not elected.
 He quit Reform UK shortly afterwards.